 During the off-season, teams may have no more than thirty-four (34) players on their active roster.
 There is no classification limit for the off-season roster.
 Players signed out of the California Winter League or selected in the Frontier League Draft are exempt from the 34-player limit.

-The Sunday prior to Opening Day (May 5 for the 2019 season), teams must be down to 28 players.
+The Sunday prior to Opening Day, teams must be down to 28 players.

-Each club must carry a minimum of twelve (12) rookies (combination of R1 and R2 players) with no professional experience other than specified below and may carry a maximum of eight (8) players with unlimited professional experience during the regular season and playoffs on their 24-player roster.
+Each club must carry a minimum of ten (10) rookies (combination of Rookie-1 and Rookie-2 players) with no professional experience other than specified below and may carry a maximum of ten (10) players classified as Experienced-2 or Veteran during the regular season and playoffs on their active roster.
+For the 2021 season, no more than three of these players may be Veteran classification.

-No player or player/coach may have attained twenty-seven (27) years of age prior to October 1 of that playing season with the exception of the one Veteran classification player described below.
+No player or player/coach may have attained twenty-nine (29) years of age prior to October 1 of that playing season with the exception of the three Veteran classification players as described below.

 Players without prior affiliated baseball (MiLB) experience must be at least 18 years old to play in the Frontier League.